IsFairy/shell-user-manager/README.md

 - Select from multiple user profiles at shell startup
 - Automatically switch between different shell configurations
+- Manage profiles using the `profilectl` command-line tool
+- Create profiles from reusable templates
 - Integrates with git-user-manager to set the appropriate git identity
 - Automatically switches to zsh when a .zshrc file is present
 - Sets profile-specific gitconfig